 Junk Miles - 5th August 2020

 I went for a very slow run today.
 I'm not injured or ill or even tired.
 I just felt like running slowly.
-This got me thinking about "junk miles".
+This got me thinking about "junk miles", and what a junk mile actually is.

 If pressed for a definition at the start of my run I would have said something along the lines of, "Junk miles are miles run so slowly that they don't contribute to fitness improvements".